ParadiseSS13/Paradise/docs/coding/coding_requirements.md

 Hacky code, such as adding specific checks (ex: `istype(src, /obj/whatever)`), is highly discouraged and only allowed when there is **_no_** other option.
-(Protip: 'I couldn't immediately think of a proper way so thus there must be no other option' is not gonna cut it here!
+(Pro-tip: 'I couldn't immediately think of a proper way so thus there must be no other option' is not gonna cut it here!
 If you can't think of anything else, say that outright and admit that you need help with it.
 Maintainers, PR Reviewers, and other contributors who can help you exist for exactly that reason.)